-- An individual UCF Depository Bank Account (UCF Depository) has been established by the Judicial Council of California for each of the 58 trial courts for the deposit of UCF pursuant to the Uniform Civil Fee and Standard Fee Schedule Act of 2005 (UCF Act).
+- 1. An individual UCF Depository Bank Account (UCF Depository) has been established by the Judicial Council of California for each of the 58 trial courts for the deposit of UCF under the Uniform Civil Fee and Standard Fee Schedule Act of 2005 (UCF Act).
 The UCF are those listed in Government Code section 68085.1(a) and on the form TC-145. - a.
 The trial court executive office may request, that additional subsidiary UCF depository bank account (UCF Subsidiary Depository) be opened for each of the court's UCF depositing locations.
 These UCF Subsidiary Depositories will automatically concentrate daily deposits made by each branch location of a trial court into its UCF Depository.
-UCF Subsidiary Depositories provide the ability
+UCF Subsidiary Depositories provide the ability to individually monitor the activities of each UCF depositing location within a trial court.